-Current efforts are targeted at understanding the cellular basis of epithelial glandular disruption and tumor cell invasion.
-We employ cellular, organotypic and animal model systems, coupled with the interrogation of clinical samples.
-Ongoing projects investigate how extracellular signals such as Wnts and receptor tyrosine kinase activation, through coordinated changes in membrane traffic and the actin cytoskeleton regulate epithelial glandular architectures.
-From these analyses, we seek to uncover the molecular basis of pathological phenotypes observed in biopsies of patients with localized and invasive ductal carcinomas.
-We are also studying the mechanisms that govern the formation of microvesicles and invadopodia, two non-overlapping conduits of tumor cell invasion.
+Current investigations are targeted at understanding the cellular basis of epithelial glandular disruption and tumor cell invasion.
+In these contexts, we are investigating the mechanisms that govern the formation of tumor-derived microvesicles and their paracrine properties.
 We continue to characterize these invasive structures and investigate the mechanisms by which they promote tumor cell migration and dissemination across diverse microenvironments.
+Our research pursuits employ cellular, organotypic and animal model systems, coupled with the interrogation of clinical samples.

-- Professor, Department of Biological Sciences, University of Notre Dame 2011-Present
+- Professor, Department of Biological Sciences, University of Notre Dame, IN 2011-Present

-- Associate Professor, Department of Biological Sciences, University of Notre Dame 2004-2011
+- Associate Professor, Department of Biological Sciences, University of Notre Dame, IN 2004-2011

-- Assistant Professor, Department of Biological Sciences, University of Notre Dame 1998-2004
+- Assistant Professor, Department of Biological Sciences, University of Notre Dame, IN 1998-2004

-- Research Assistant Professor, Department of Cell Biology, Washington University School of Medicine, St. Louis 1997-1998
+- Research Assistant Professor, Department of Cell Biology, Washington University School of Medicine, St. Louis, MO 1997-1998

-- Postdoctoral Fellow, Department of Cell Biology, Washington University School of Medicine, St. Louis 1993-1996
+- Postdoctoral Fellow, Department of Cell Biology, Washington University School of Medicine, St. Louis, MO 1993-1996

 - Ph.D.
 University of Texas Health Science Center at San Antonio, TX 1992

 - Clancy JW, Sedgwick A, Rosse C, Muralidharan-Chari V, Raposo G, Method M, Chavrier P, D'Souza-Schorey C. (2015) Regulated delivery of molecular cargo to invasive tumour-derived microvesicles.
-Nature Commun.
+Nature Communications.
 6: 6919-6930.

 - Pellon-Cardenas O, Clancy J, Uwimpuhwe H, D'Souza-Schorey C. (2013) ARF6-Regulated Endocytosis of Growth Factor Receptors Links Cadherin-Based Adhesion to Canonical Wnt Signaling in Epithelia.
 Mol.
 Cell.
 Biol.
 33:2963-2975.